 snapd command, run the following in the Terminal:

 Method 2: Install Brackets Code Editor via PPA

 There is an unofficial PPA for installing Brackets on Ubuntu and other Ubuntu derivatives.
-But now it’s not recommended as this application support official software repository in the software center.
+It’s not recommended as this application support the official software repository in the software center.
 Although if you want to install, run the below command into the Terminal:

 sudo add-apt-repository ppa:webupd8team/brackets sudo apt-get update sudo apt-get install brackets

 Method 3: Install Brackets using Deb Package or Source Code

 Using source code is a universal way to install any software on any Linux distros.
 Download the source code or Deb package from the link below.
 And deb binaries can install software on Ubuntu and other Linux distros based on Ubuntu like Elementary OS, Linux Mint, Deepin, Pinguy OS, etc. In case you don’t know how to install deb files on Ubuntu, check my tutorial on it.

 In case you didn’t like this text editor, you can easily uninstall it.
 If you have installed it from the software center, then you can also remove it from there.
 If you have installed it as a snap package, then to remove it, run the following command:

 In case you used PPA, run the below command one by one: